-The high points include summits at East Prawle (443 m), Blackdown Rings at Loddiswell (580 m) and Stanborough Camp at Halwell (700 m).
+The high points include summits at East Prawle (443 m), Blackdown Rings at Loddiswell (580 m) and Stanborough Camp (700 m).
 Lying between them and the sea is a complex, rolling mass of lesser hills, slopes, valleys and coombes that form the physical heart of the South Hams.
 We should not forget the contribution made by the long, dendritic estuaries - the rias - that penetrate the land mass, where lower reaches of valleys such as the Erme and Dart have been drowned by the sea.
 These valleys continue inland and are fed by a welter of coombes scooped out of red-brown Devonian bedrock.

 I have never understood the origins of this summit phenomenon.
 Old-time geographers talk about peneplanation, suggesting that the landscape was planed off in the late Neogene period.
 My teenage mind's eye used to hold an image of an immense wave-cut platform uplifted and then dissected by rivers.
 That does not make sense.
 What about glaciation - have the summits been planed by ice sheets?
 There is no evidence that this landscape has suffered anything more than periglacial processes in the freezing hinterland beyond the southern limits of Pleistocene glaciation.
 The slopes and coombes are thickly bedded with frost-shattered debris, but not outwash gravels nor till - not even on Dartmoor.
 There remains the idea of subaerial erosion as the most plausible agent, set against a history of rising and falling land levels over millions of years.